eltechno/datasetcreator-for-nanoGPT/README.md

 This is a Python script that extracts text from one or more EPUB files and writes the text to a CSV file, which can be used to train a language model like NanoGPT.

+## Disclaimer

+This script is intended to be used only with your own EPUB files, and should not be used to extract text from copyrighted material without permission from the owner.
+The creator of this script is not responsible for any misuse or legal issues that may arise from using this script to extract text from copyrighted material without permission.

 ## Requirements

 * Python 3.6 or later